 CEO: Jonathan Cohen

 Oxford Square Capital Corp. is a business development company, which engages in the provision of capital to established businesses, investing in syndicated bank loans and purchasing debt and equity tranches of collateralized loan obligations.
 The company was founded on July 21, 2003 and is headquartered in Greenwich, CT.

-GREENWICH, Conn., July 20, 2022 (GLOBE NEWSWIRE) -- Oxford Square Capital Corp.
+GREENWICH, Conn., Aug.
+03, 2023 (GLOBE NEWSWIRE) -- Oxford Square Capital Corp.
 (NasdaqGS: OXSQ ) (NasdaqGS: OXSQL) (NasdaqGS: OXSQZ) (NasdaqGS: OXSQG) annou...GlobeNewswire, about 2 months ago

 Oxford Square Capital''s shares have lost significant value over the last 1 year, with an annualized forward dividend yield that''s grown to 15.33%.
 Read mor...Seeking Alpha, 3 months ago